 Mission Control is Disney's internal platform for managing ad campaigns across streaming platforms and distribution partners.
-Its primary users are non-technical operators (Account Managers and Sales Planners) who rely on it daily to set up, monitor, and troubleshoot campaigns at scale.
+Its primary users are non-technical (such as Account Managers and Sales Planners) who rely on it daily to set up, monitor, and troubleshoot campaigns.

 The Trafficking section of Mission Control is used primarily to:

 The Trafficking table is inherently dense: campaigns span multiple advertisers, contractual agreements, legal requirements, and content/region-specific targeting rules.
-That complexity is reflected directly in the data, making it a significant challenge for users to surface what's relevant to their current task.
+That complexity is reflected in the data, making it a significant challenge for users to parse through and find relevant information they need.

 Filtering is the primary mechanism for narrowing this data down to what's actionable.
 But through user conversations and direct observation, it was clear the existing filter system was failing on multiple fronts: